 The Great Allegheny Passage is a non-motorized trail.
-Vehicles with gasoline powered engines are strictly prohibited.
+Vehicles with gasoline powered engines (as well as Segways) are strictly prohibited.
 In recognition that some people have special needs, individuals should be encouraged to use the Passage while at the same time respecting the wish for a quality experience for all users.
 For more detail, please refer to the full policy .

 Visitors to the trail: Once you leave the trail and enter into the towns, please respect and regard local traffic.
 Town streets are not bike trails and cyclists are encouraged (by law!) to abide the rules of the road.
 You are now a "vehicle" and should proceed single file, with traffic.
 Stop at stop signs.
 Don't ride on sidewalks.
 Be considerate when you chain your bike.
 Treat the town properties as you would want visitors to treat where you live.
 View Trail Rules.